 If you’re utilizing a newsletter to inform your customers about new products and content, start slipping affiliate links into your newsletter.
 Even if someone doesn’t click to your website after reading your newsletter, they still might click on an affiliate link in your newsletter and make a purchase.

 If you’re not using an e-newsletter, you could instead try to incorporate affiliate links into your social media posts.
 The more places you include affiliate links, the more likely you’ll get a click.
+You can check out this guide to know more about affiliate marketing.

 Sometimes, visitors might be more likely to click on an affiliate link if they realize that others are making purchases from them.
 Social proof is a theory that people are likely to copy others in a given situation.